 Ask about extra fees

-If you live in a ground floor apartment but you’re moving to the seventh floor of a building that doesn’t have a big elevator, you’ll likely be charged an extra fee because the movers will need to carry larger, bulk items up seven flights of stairs.
+If you live in a ground-floor apartment but you’re moving to the seventh floor of a building that doesn’t have a big elevator, you’ll likely be charged an extra fee because the movers will need to carry larger, bulk items up seven flights of stairs.
 Be sure to ask the moving company about what types of extra fees you may face, before you sign a contract.

 Trusted movers in Denver

-For more information about what you should look for in a moving company, or to schedule a time for one of our estimators to come to your home to provide you with a free moving cost estimate.
+For more information about what you should look for in a moving company, schedule a time for one of our estimators to come to your home to provide you with a free moving cost estimate.